Japan’s Crisis Hurts Sales of Hybrid Cars and EVs

 Nissan has delayed March 21 plans to restart production of parts for overseas manufacturing and repair parts, based on parts availability from suppliers, at these plants Oppama, Tochigi, Kyushu, Yokohama, Nissan Shatai.
 Vehicle production will be constrained by inventory availability.
 The Iwaki engine plant remains closed.

 LEAF battery 150x150 Japan’s Crisis Hurts Sales of Hybrid Cars and Electric CarsNissan recently shipped 600 Nissan LEAFs before earthquake and tsunami damage.
 At the Port of Hitachi, however, Nissan lost 1,300 U.S.-bound Infiniti and Nissan cars to the tsunami.
 Nissan had plans to soon have 10,000 LEAFs built at the Oppama plant.
-Now Nissan’s hopes of catching-up with U.S. deliveries of the Chevrolet Volt have faded in the near term.
+Now Nissan’s hopes of catching-up with U.S. deliveries of the have faded in the near term.

 Starting next year, Nissan’s Tennessee assembly plant will have the capacity to build 150,000 electric cars per year, and 200,000 lithium-ion battery packs per year.
 The lithium packs could also be used in future Nissan hybrid cars.
 The Tennessee battery production is by AESC, a joint venture of Nissan and NEC.

 Once production returns to normal, U.S. shipments could still be delayed.
 Japan faces a fuel shortage.
 Fuel is needed to transport cars to ports, to run port drayage trucks and lifts, and to run ships.
-Even electric cars still depend on to move them to market.
+Even electric cars still depend on diesel to move them to market.

 Related posts: